JohnCowgillData/automated-invoice-processing/README.md

 This project reflects my experience combining accounting operations with automation.
 It demonstrates how Python and Excel-based workflows can improve finance processes, reduce repetitive work, and create cleaner data for accounting teams.

+---

+# Business Impact

+This automation transformed a repetitive accounts payable workflow into a standardized, repeatable process.

+### Impact

+* Reduced manual invoice entry by automatically extracting invoice data from PDF documents.
+* Standardized vendor invoice information before accounting system import.
+* Produced consistent upload-ready Excel files for downstream accounting processes.
+* Reduced opportunities for manual data entry errors.
+* Improved processing speed for recurring vendor invoices.
+* Created a repeatable workflow that could be executed consistently regardless of the user.
+* Reduced time spent preparing invoice and clearing files for import.

+Although exact processing times varied depending on invoice volume, the automation significantly reduced manual effort while improving consistency across the accounts payable process.

+---

+## Key Design Decisions & Lessons Learned

+Developing this project reinforced several important principles of finance automation.

+### Separate Data Extraction from Data Transformation

+The workflow was intentionally divided into distinct stages.
+First, invoice data was extracted from PDF documents.
+Then the extracted data was cleaned, standardized, and transformed into the required accounting upload format.
+Separating these responsibilities made the workflow easier to maintain and extend.

+### Standardize Before Import

+Rather than generating upload files directly from extracted invoice data, the process standardized every field before creating the final Excel output.
+This reduced inconsistencies and simplified downstream processing.

+### Design Around Business Processes

+The goal was never simply to extract text from PDFs.
+The real objective was to automate an accounts payable workflow.
+Every design decision focused on reducing repetitive accounting work rather than demonstrating technical features.

+### Build Repeatable Processes

+Recurring financial processes benefit from consistency more than speed alone.
+Creating standardized outputs helped ensure reliable processing each time the automation was executed.

+### Protect Data Quality

+Financial data requires accuracy.
+The workflow emphasized predictable formatting and structured output so accounting staff could review and import invoice information with confidence.

+### What I Would Improve Today

+If I were rebuilding this project today, I would:

+* Add OCR support for scanned invoices.
+* Support multiple vendor invoice layouts through configurable templates.
+* Store vendor-specific parsing rules in configuration files rather than code.
+* Add automated exception reporting for invoices that could not be parsed.
+* Generate detailed processing logs and audit reports.
+* Integrate directly with ERP or accounting system APIs where available instead of producing intermediate Excel files.
+* Incorporate AI-assisted document understanding to improve handling of previously unseen invoice formats.

+---

 ## Lessons Learned

 While building this project I improved my understanding of: